ChienWenYang/Example-Based-Image-Colorization/README.md

 ## Usage
-1. Put the test image into "input" directory.
+1. Put the test image into the "input" directory.
 Grayscale images are named with the prefix "gray_" and the corresponding reference images are with prefix "ref_".
 The images pairs in the directory are collected from previous publications.
 2. Run 'demo.m'.
 3. Results will be generated in the "output" directory.